pakapoo/TWDS_mini_ETL_project/README.md

 ## Requirements
 * The transformations should be configurable with an external DSL (like a configuration file).

-    -> To make the transformations configurable, utilize an external YAML file for easy configuration and modification.
+    -> An external YAML file for easy configuration without writing code

 * The functionality should be implemented as a library, without (significant) external dependencies.

-    -> Implement the functionality as a standalone library, minimizing the reliance on external dependencies.
+    -> Implement each functionality as a standalone library, including data extraction, data quality checking, data transformation and data loading

 * Invalid rows should be collected, with errors describing why they are invalid (logging them is fine for now).

-    -> Collect invalid rows and provide error descriptions by implementing type checking and reporting.
+    -> Collect invalid rows and provide error descriptions by implementing type checking and reporting

 * The data tables can have a very large number of rows.

-    -> Consider implementing additional data simulation functions to efficiently handle large data tables.
+    -> Consider implementing additional data simulation functions to efficiently handle large data tables

-## Implementations
-1. Set up a Python environment and JVM-style DB with Docker compose -> Use Docker Compose for easy set-up for users

-2. Develop Python script (library) to do the transformation

-3. Develop Python script (library) to simulate data
-    -> As the requirements mentioned that the data can be large

-4. Set pre-checking rules with a configuration file

-5. Set post-checking validation rules

-## Assumption
+## Assumptions
-* Each output column can at most appear once in `config/transform_rules.yaml`
+* Each output column should be configured exactly once with the 'Create column' rule in `config/transform_rules.yaml`.
+You can find more details about the 'Create column' rule in the [previous section](#create-column).
-* Regular expressions
+* Regular expressions are updated according to the sample data
     * Product Number: allow dashes (-)
     * Product Name: allow spaces

-## Future
+## Todo
-* Store output into a database that can store JVM type data
+* Output to a database that can store JVM type data
 * Leverage cloud technologies such as S3 for placing input data

 ## Reference